Homemade Fertilizer Recipes That Will Skyrocket Your Orchid Growth

 How to Take Care of Orchids Part 6: Temperature & Humidity

-If you would like a more in-depth knowledge about growing orchids for beginners and experts alike, we highly recommend Nigel Howell's Orchid Care Expert.
-Nigel is currently offering two additional gardening books with every purchase as well as a full money-back guarantee if you aren't 100% satisfied.
+If you would like a more in-depth knowledge about growing orchids for beginners and experts alike, we highly recommend Carl Harrison's Orchid Care Book.
+Carl is currently offering a full money-back guarantee if you aren't 100% satisfied.

 NOTE: This guide contains generalised information about how to care for orchids.
 Consequently, the advice given may not be suitable for your particular species and circumstances.